 Pediatric CPR Classes:

 These are recommended for childcare providers for children under the age of eight.
 Because young children are more delicate, a particular technique is needed while performing the CPR.
 For example, when performing chest compression, you should be sure not to tilt the child’s head too far back and use only one hand or even your fingers.
 The average Pediatric CPR certification cost is $25-$40.

 Some CPR classes will include first aid training and certification.
 If you choose to take this type of course, in addition to CPR, you will learn how to handle victims during the casualty, trauma or bleeding, or burns and can even assist a choking person.
 AED training is often included as well.
 The average CPR and First Aid Certification cost is $40-$60 per person.

 These CPR classes are required for all healthcare professionals and emergency medical personnel.
 The course covers the training in AED or common ventilation devices.
 If you are planning a career in the healthcare industry, these classes are a must.
 The average BLS certification cost is about $60 to $80.

 Workplace CPR training:

 Health care institutions and organizations may offer CPR training to employees for emergency preparedness and to meet OSHA safety requirements.
 The training is usually done in groups, and the cost may vary based on the specific course content and materials used.
 Group training required a minimum number of participants.
 The more participants in the group training, the higher the cost of CPR training.
-The average price of group CPR training is $35-$45 per person. $280-$320 minimum fee for a class of 8 trainees.
+The average group CPR training cost is $35-$45 per person. $280-$320 minimum fee for a class of 8 trainees.